 WHO AM I?

-Hi.
-I'm Jenny - a chronically ill 25 year old from Scotland.
-Predominantly I suffer from M.E, otherwise known as Myalgic Encephalomyelitis.
+I was one of those "complex cases", labelled a mystery by medical professionals for quite some years.
+Now I know better.
+I'm Autistic, and I suffer from M.E - otherwise known as Myalgic Encephalomyelitis.
 I was born with the birth defect known as Gastroschisis, and as a result now also live with Short Bowel Syndrome, chronic internal bleeding, and Iron Deficiency Anaemia.

 At 16 I found myself in and out of hospital almost weekly, something that would continue throughout my remaining teen years.
 I couldn't relate to my peers anymore, and suddenly found myself in this new medical space.
 The thing is I couldn't relate to anyone there either.
 I was always the youngest person in the waiting room by several decades, and it became abundantly clear that nothing there was aimed at me.